anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_repositories_anchor_r.md

 ## Installation

-{% include warning.html content="The packages are not on [CRAN](https://cran.r-project.org/) and thus cannot be imported through the usual R functions" %}
+{% include warning.html content="The packages are not on [CRAN](https://cran.r-project.org/) and thus cannot be imported through the usual R functions." %}

 Before using these functions in a script elsewhere, a package must be installed locally, either: